DjangoForAll/Django-Course/Level_6/7_Authorising_tasks/Script/Readme.md

-Currently all tasks can be viewed by everyone, there is no Authorisation for tasks, if i create a task, it can be viewed by anyone who visit the lists page. which is kinda terrible since it can only be used by one person currently.
+Currently all tasks can be viewed by everyone, there is no Authorisation for tasks, if i create a task, it can be viewed by anyone who visit the lists page. which is kinda terrible since it can only be used by one person.

 Lets change that to store the user who created the task within the task object and only list the tasks that were created by the user.